obsxrver/ComfyUI-Distributed/docs/model-download-script.md

   - HF_API_TOKEN ([get your token here](https://huggingface.co/settings/tokens))
 3. In ComfyUI, export your workflow as an API workflow
 4. Copy the below prompt and upload the API workflow to a LLM **that has access to the internet**
-5. Review the LLMs output to make sure all download links are correct and save it as a .sh file
-6. Upload it onto your Runpod instance
-7. Run the file.
-For example: `./download_comfyui_models.sh`

 ```
 Create a sh script that will download the models from this workflow into the correct folders.
 For reference, these are the paths:
 comfyui: